adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/featuredcategorylist/v1/featuredcategorylist/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# Featured category list (v1)
+# Category Carousel (v1)

-Featured category list is a component for displaying list of categories.
+Category Carousel is a component for displaying list of categories.
 Authors can configure multiple categories via `Multifield` and `Category Picker` and use them on pages for displaying featured categories.

 ## Features